Existence: Eastern philosophy

 Adi Shankara taught that only the divine exists on the most fundamental level.

 Many schools of thought in Eastern philosophy discuss the problem of existence and its implications.
 For instance, the ancient Hindu school of Samkhya articulated a metaphysical dualism according to which the two types of existence are pure consciousness (Purusha) and matter (Prakriti).
 Samkhya explains the manifestation of the universe as the interaction between these two principles.
 The Vedic philosopher Adi Shankara (c.
-700–750 CE) developed a different approach in his school of Advaita Vedanta.
+700) developed a different approach in his school of Advaita Vedanta.
 Shankara defended a metaphysical monism by defining the divine (Brahman) as the ultimate reality and the only existent.
 According to this view, the impression that there is a universe consisting of many distinct entities is an illusion (Maya).
 The essential features of ultimate reality are described as Sat Chit Ananda—meaning existence, consciousness, and bliss.

 A central doctrine in Buddhist philosophy is called the "three marks of existence", which are aniccā (impermanence), anattā (absence of a permanent self), and dukkha (suffering).
 Aniccā is the doctrine that all of existence is subject to change, meaning everything changes at some point and nothing lasts forever.
 Anattā expresses a similar state in relation to persons by stating that people do not have a permanent identity or a separate self.
 Ignorance about aniccā and anattā is seen as the main cause of dukkha by leading people to form attachments that cause suffering.

 Laozi saw dao as a fundamental principle that constitutes the root of all existence.

 A central idea in many schools of Chinese philosophy, like Laozi's (6th century BCE) Daoism, is that a fundamental principle known as dao is the source of all existence.
-The term is often translated as "the way" and is understood as a cosmic force that governs the natural order of the world.
+The term is often translated as and is understood as a cosmic force that governs the natural order of the world.
 Chinese metaphysicians debated whether dao is a form of being or whether, as the source of being, it belongs to non-being.

 The concept of existence played a central role in Arabic-Persian philosophy.
 The Islamic philosophers Avicenna (980–1037 CE) and Al-Ghazali (1058–1111 CE) discussed the relationship between existence and essence, and said the essence of an entity is prior to its existence.
 The additional step of instantiating the essence is required for the entity to come into existence.
 Philosopher Mulla Sadra (1571–1636 CE) rejected this priority of essence over existence, and said essence is only a concept that is used by the mind to grasp existence.
 Existence, by contrast, encompasses the whole of reality, according to his view.